Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/presecurity/osi-model.md

 ## 🎯 What I Learned

-- The OSI (Open Systems Interconnection) model is a framework that standardises how data travels across a network
+- The OSI (Open Systems Interconnection) model is a framework that standardises how data travels across a network.
 - It breaks network communication into **7 distinct layers**, each with a specific job
 - Understanding these layers helps in troubleshooting, and later, in